Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Red Oni, Blue Oni: Invoked in their military, the offensive-oriented all-female Dora Milaje has red armor with gold lining and the defensive border tribes wear prominently blue with silver lining.

-- Schizo Tech: They have hovercraft and other fantastical technology, but in Infinity War their army still goes into battle wearing no armor and wielding spears and blades.
+- Schizo Tech: They have stealth hovercraft, nanomachines integrated in everything, a city wide forcefield and other complex machines, but in Infinity War their army still goes into battle wearing no armor and wielding spears and blades.
 Justified Trope, all their armor and weapons are made out of the super strong, super resilient vibranium, which can also be used to power integrated energy projectors; Black Panther shows spears with integrated blasters capable of blowing up tanks and capes that produce forcefields.
+Since Wakanda relies primarily on highly-advanced espionage to deal with external threats and misdirection to make them look like dirt-poor farmers who aren't worth invading, they've never needed anything more overt or obvious.

 - Tomorrowland: Due to a mix between their isolationist ideologies and their near-unlimited supply of vibranium, one of Earth's most versatile and valuable elements, Wakanda is the most technologically advanced nation on Earth with a higher standard living than most first-world nations.